Improved Surrounding Ocean Health

 How the Island-Ocean Connection Challenge

-Restored and rewilded islands can dramatically benefit the surrounding oceans, Island and marine ecosystems flow into one another, with islands sharing nutrients vital to the ocean’s plants and animals.
-Fish from those oceans feed birds that then travel great distances to deposit the rich nutrients on remote islands.
-And the entire process begins again.
+Restored and rewilded islands dramatically benefit the ocean that surrounds them.
+Island and marine ecosystems flow into one another, with islands sharing nutrients vital to the ocean’s plants and animals.
+Fish from those oceans feed birds that then travel great distances to deposit the rich nutrients on islands in the form of their guano.

 Island-to-ocean restorations benefit coral reefs, seagrass meadows, mangroves, and countless other elements of marine ecosystems.